 There are no fishery-independent indices of abundance for the skipjack tuna.
 Unlike other pelagic tunas, the low selectivity of skipjack tuna to longline gear means that no relative abundance information is available from longline catch per unit effort data.
-Regional CPUE indices derived from Japanese pole-and-line logsheet data are the principal indices of stock abundance incorporated in the WCPO stock assessment.
+Regional CPUE indices derived from Japanese pole-and-line logsheet data and purse seine associated CPUE for the Philippines and Papua New Guinea fleets are the principal indices of stock abundance incorporated in the WCPO stock assessment.
 However, the pole-and-line fleet has declined considerably over the last 20 years and there has been a contraction of the spatial distribution of the fishery in the equatorial region.
 Purse seine catch per unit effort data is difficult to interpret.
 Returns from a large scale tagging programme undertaken in the early 1990s also provides information on rates of fishing mortality which in turn leads to improved estimates of abundance.